-TotallyLegal uses Google Analytics tagging to collect data on website activity.
+TotallyLegal uses Google Analytics and Lead Feeder tagging to collect data on website activity.
 If you would like to opt-out of Google Analytics monitoring your behaviour on our sites please use this link (https://tools.google.com/dlpage/gaoptout/)

 TotallyLegal uses Fresh Relevance, a real-time marketing system, to allow us to deliver relevant jobs to candidates on both the website and through email.

 The data captured by Fresh Relevance is behavioural, not personal data.
 Sensitive data such as passwords are not stored by Fresh Relevance.
 The personal data is limited to email address and perhaps first and last name where this is provided.